To make good food you need the right ingredients. Sometimes the right ingredients will seem to be so so wrong.

 Think about it!
 What are yogurt and sour cream other than old dairy gone bad?
 Blue cheese?
 Even sourdough??
 These are all foods that have been intentionally allowed to have random, microscopic critters invade the food material.
 We continue to let them do this because humans have realized that many of those critters are our friends.
 The more the merrier, I say!

 These fermented cabbage heads will produce the tastiest leaves for making cabbage rolls of any kind.
 They develop a tangy taste that has hints of lemon, but are no where near as strong as sauerkraut made with shredded leaves.
 They will also have a hint of whatever herbs and spices you add to the fermenting liquid for a really rich flavor.
 Do be mindful of the fact that they will also have a bit of salt in them so you will want to adjust any recipe accordingly.
-I will be posting a recipe soon specifically made for using fermented cabbage heads, I promise!!
+I will be posting a recipe soon specifically made for using fermented cabbage heads, (and here it is!)

 Pickled Whole Cabbage Heads Recipe

 Peel off any damaged outer leaves from each cabbage head you wish to ferment, and then core them.
 The easiest way to remove the core is to repeatedly insert a narrow, but stout, knife around the base of the stem at an angle pointing to the middle of the cabbage.
 Repeated “stabbings” are better than trying to pull the knife around inside the cabbage.